xepozz/meta-storm-idea-plugin/docs/_posts/2025-03-09-config-architecture.md

 </function>
 ```

-Try to combine all of these definitions to the original configuration version and imagine how it might be hard to support all of these feature and invert new.
+Try to combine all of these definitions with the original configuration version
+and imagine how hard it might be to support all of these features and introduce new ones.

-The problem is similar to inheritance vs composition.
+The problem is similar to inheritance vs. composition.

 ## Silver bullet

-Current config architecture already has several limitations:
+The current configuration architecture already has several limitations:
-- Unavailable to define several targets for one feature
+- It is not possible to define multiple targets for a single feature
-- Targets aren't be combined with another target: classMethod + arguments 0, 1, 2 + at value of array key "here"
+- Targets cannot be combined with another target: classMethod + arguments 0, 1, 2 + at the value of array key “here”
-- Value changes back propagation: even replacing of regexp /[a-zA-Z]+/ to lowercase($1) cause combinatorial bomb
+- Value change propagation: even replacing a regex like /[a-zA-Z]+/ with lowercase($1) causes a combinatorial explosion
-- Both targets and features are language specific: you cannot specify target for \Namespace\MyClass because in javascript there are no namespaces, etc
+- Both targets and features are language-specific: you cannot specify a target for `\Namespace\MyClass` because, in JavaScript, there are no namespaces, etc

 ## Conclusion

-As every evolution think MetaStorm must go through several evolution upgrades.
+Like every evolving concept, MetaStorm must go through several evolutionary upgrades.

-Today MetaStorm is only 3 months old project which might bite several plugins in simplicity and flexibility.
+Today, MetaStorm is only a 3-month-old project that might surpass several plugins in simplicity and flexibility.
-I really hope that it would be popular as much as `.gitignore` files are.
+I really hope that it will become as popular as `.gitignore` files.

-You as a vendor are now available to control users IDE to make your users be more productive!
+You, as a vendor, can now control users’ IDEs to make them more productive.